ufz/ogs/web/content/docs/userguide/troubleshooting/index.md

 Error XSDError in http://www.opengeosys.org/images/xsd/OpenGeoSysCND.xsd, at line 1, column 1: Start tag expected.
 ```

-This error may also apply to file conversion tools (e.g. `OGSFileConverter`).

 <i class="fas fa-arrow-right"></i> Solution:

-Open the affected file (e.g. `well.cnd` in this case) and remove the following parameter of the XML root element:
+Open the affected file (e.g. `well.cnd` in this case) in a text editor and remove the following parameter of the XML root element (the first element in `< >`-brackets in the element, e.g. `<OpenGeoSysCND>`):

 ```xml
 xsi:noNamespaceSchemaLocation="http://www.opengeosys.org/images/xsd/OpenGeoSysXXX.xsd"
 ```

 where `XXX` can be `CND`, `GLI`, `PRJ` or `STN` depending on the file type.

+Now the save the modified file and try to load it again.

 <details>
     <summary>Background info:</summary>